 Let Teens Choose Their Own Classes

 Real learning thrives when students have choices.
-By high school most kids have prioritized where their interests lie, so let the teens choose their classes accordingly.
-Let’s say the arts are highly valued in your family.
-There are a wide variety of subjects to choose from within the realm of creative expression – literary arts (writing, poetry, storytelling), visual arts (painting, sculpture, photography), graphic arts (drawing, animation, printmaking), decorative arts (architecture, interior design, fashion), and performing arts (theatre, dance, music).
-There may be a bit less variety in core classes that fall under the umbrella of math, natural science, and social studies, but there are usually still some options from which students can choose.
+By high school most kids have prioritized where their interests lie, so allow teens to select their classes accordingly.
+Let’s say the arts are highly valued in your family, or perhaps an art elective is required.
+There are a wide variety of subjects that fall within the realm of creative expression – literary arts (writing, poetry, storytelling), visual arts (painting, sculpture, photography), graphic arts (drawing, animation, printmaking), decorative arts (architecture, interior design, fashion), and performing arts (theatre, dance, music).
+Being able to pick their favorite subjects will make learning more enjoyable for the students.
+There may be a bit less variety in core classes that fall under the umbrella of math, natural science, and social studies, but there are usually still some options from which to choose.

 Allow Teens to Pursue Passions Projects